 - Please note 2: Microsoft, This picture above is a mockup based on the Intune Portal JS code

-This small addition completely changes how the registration flow behaves.
+This small addition completely changes how the Teams (Office Apps) registration flow behaves.
 When the setting is off, Windows continues to act as before.
 When the setting is on, Windows stops after registering the account.
 It does not initiate MDM enrollment, even if the user belongs to an enrollment group.

-The device is registered with Entra if needed, but the enrollment step is omitted from the process unless the user or administrator triggers it manually.
+The device is registered with Entra if needed, but the enrollment step, as shown below, will be skipped.

 How it fits into the new Windows registration experience